© Solent Bonsai Society 2018. All rights reserved. Made With Serif WebPlus.

 All the clubs in the area support each other.
 If anyone would like more information on other local clubs please let me know.

-Look forward to seeing you all on the 29th June at the workshop
+Look forward to seeing you all on the 28th September at the Talk on Pines

 Secretary Solent Bonsai Society